 If you receive an inheritance or cash gift while in Chapter 13 bankruptcy you may be required to amend your repayment plan and increase what you pay to unsecured creditors.

-If you receive a tax refund during a Chapter 13 bankruptcy case, the Chapter 13 trustee will likely require you to turn that money over for payment to your creditors.
+If you receive a tax refund during a Chapter 13 bankruptcy case, the Chapter 13 trustee will likely require you to turn that money over to pay your creditors.
+But exceptions exist.